UXSoc/uxsoc-apps-cms/src/pages/index.md

   buttonVisible: true
   title: UX Society EB Interes Check
 heroSection:
   description: "Hey there, UXer!
 Ready to jumpstart your UX leadership career for **AY 2023-2024**?
 Read through the primer and see which available position would fit you best. \U0001F440 Interested?
-Don’t forget to apply!a"
+Don’t forget to apply!"
   title: EXPERIENCE LEADERSHIP WITH UX SOCIETY
 departmentsSection:
   - cardSectionTitle: The Chief Evangelist